 As it sounds, since 2016 we run our own web server.
 We are located in Barcelona, Spain.

 Since then, we decided to stop offering hosting to other web developers-managers (as we did when we rented hosting service to other companies) and to host just our clients' web sites, all of them written manually by us from the first to the last line of code, each one, properly said, a piece of craft, hence unique, not only in appearance.
 Some examples:

-As small entrepreneurs we are, we understand it makes more sense to offer a real alternative; to get the typical blog or being able to access your email from seventeen mobile devices, you already have what multinationals offer you for free.
-But what you'll hardly find in the market is true stability, security and privacy.
+As small entrepreneurs we are, we understand it makes more sense to offer you a real alternative; to get the typical blog or being able to access your email from seventeen mobile devices, with exorbitant disk space at your disposal, you already have what multinationals offer you for free (free only in appearance, since they use and sell our personal data).
+What you'll hardly find in the market is true stability, security and privacy.
 People want to have all at once but, don't let anyone fool you: there is no magical solution.
 Taking again the example of email, it's not difficult to understand that being able to access your email from any device or place implies a cost of security and privacy.
-Note how even multinationals, being their first interest to profit from customer data, are becoming more restrictive and careful in this matter as time passes.
+Note how, even multinationals, being their first interest to profit from customer data, are becoming more restrictive and careful in this matter as time passes.
 Therefore, being honest and realistic, in practice we won't be able to offer you the alternative we're talking about without sacrificing some flexibility.
 So, from now:

 This measures seem excessive today but, considering how the Internet is evolving, they won't in the near future.